paritytech/txwrapper-core/packages/txwrapper-examples/foreignAssets/README.md

 # Asset Hub Kusama Foreign Asset Example

-Note: this example uses the substrate chain `Asset Hub Rococo` which serves as a wrapper for a Asset Hub Polkadot/Asset Hub Kusama environment
+Note: this example uses the substrate chain `Paseo Asset Hub` which serves as a wrapper for a Asset Hub Polkadot/Asset Hub Kusama environment

 ## How to construct a foreign asset transfer